 Who needs a background check?

-- All child care staff, including employees and volunteers who are 16 and older and work with children 12 or more times per year.
+- Connecticut child care staff members, including employees and volunteers age 16 and older who care for children or have unsupervised access to children

-- Family home child care providers, their household members 16 and older, assistants, and substitutes.
+- Family child care home providers, assistants, or substitutes

-- License-exempt providers who receive Care 4 Kids funding, EXCEPT youth camps and unlicensed Care 4 Kids providers who are related to all the children in their care.
+- Unlicensed providers who are related to all of the children in their care